brunswickcomputing/racketmanager/readme.txt

 * BUGFIX: only automatically calculated final results scores if none are provided by the user
 * BUGFIX: fixed problem with Yoast SEO due to loading scriptaculous drag&drop
 * BUGFIX: fixed some issues with matches shortcode
-* BUGFIF: some style fixes
+* BUGFIX: some style fixes

 = 4.0.3 =
 * BUGFIX: fixed some issues in matches shortcode